mceq-project/crflux/README.rst

 Example
 -------
-Run the module from a shell to generate a set of standard plots.
+Run `python CRFluxModels.py` from a shell to generate a set of standard plots.
-.. highlight:: py
-      $ python CRFluxModels.py